 On a regional level, An additional factor has continued to be the there has been an exponential growth of the surrounding area.
-County's Palm Beach population has grown from less than 400,000 in 1980 to over 1.5 million in 2023.
+Beach Palm County's population has grown from less than 400,000 in 1980 to over 1.5 million in 2023.
 The rapid growth in the regional population can be expected to continue throughout the planning period.
-In addition, roadways Town have been impacted from by developments projects in downtown West Palm Beach. and \\\\ -other neighboring communities.
-In 1995, the City of West Palm Beach applied for a Transportation Concurrency Exception Area (TCEA) for the Downtown For area. the of the TCEA. purposes downtown West Palm Beach is generally defined as Palm Beach Lakes Boulevard to the north, the Intracoastal Waterway to the east, Okeechobee Boulevard with a portion extending to Park Place to the south, and Clear Lake to the west (see Exhibit 2-4).
+In addition, roadways Town have been impacted from by developments projects in downtown West Palm Beach. and other neighboring communities.
+In 1995, the City of West Palm applied Beach for a Transportation Concurrency Exception Area (TCEA) for the Downtown For area. the purposes of the TCEA. downtown West Palm Beach is generally defined as Palm Beach Lakes Boulevard to the north, the Intracoastal Waterway to the east, Okeechobee Boulevard with a portion extending to Park Place to the south, and Clear Lake to the west (see Exhibit 2-4).11 specific geographic area or areas delineated in a comprehensive plan for urban infill development, urban redevelopment, or downtown revitalization which are exempt from traffic concurrency requirements.